sundios/Google-rank-tracker/README.md

 **Update**: I have updated the script by adding the possibility of choosing what device you want to make the rank check.
 The 2 options are Mobile and Desktop.
 I will still leave the old script here but will change the name to rank_legacy.py.

+**Update2**: Included a keyword.xls file that will runn all you keywords from there.
+No need to add each one of those on the `.sh` file anymore.
+I also added a random sleep between queries so that Google wont catch us.
+The script now is more simple and easy to use.

 ## Table of Contents